 Since her European debut in 2007 as Lucia di Lammermoor Ms. Pratt's schedule has included performances at opera theatres and festivals such as the Teatro alla Scala of Milan, Zurich Opera, Deutsche Oper Berlin, the Vienna State Opera and the Royal Opera House Covent Garden, working with conductors such as Daniel Oren, Nello Santi, Kent Nagano, Sir Colin Davis, Christian Thielemann, Donato Renzetti, Pier Giorgio Morandi, Carlo Rizzi, Antonino Fogliani, Wayne Marshall and David Parry.

-The 2012/13 season brings several acclaimed debuts at Festival Verdi in Parma, like Gilda next to Rigoletto interpreted by Leo Nucci, at Deutsche Oper Berlin as Lucia, at Vlaamse Opera in New Year's Eve Concert, at Teatro de la Maestranza in Sevilla (Gilda, once more next to Leo Nucci), in the role of Matilde in “Guillaume Tell” next to Juan Diego Florez interpreting Arnold in Lima, Giulietta in “I Capuleti e i Montecchi” in Reims, in the role of Lisinga in “Demetrio e Polibio” of Rossini in Neaples, and in the role of the protagonist in “Giovanna d’Arco” at Festival della Valle d’Itria in Martina Franca.
+The 2012/13 season brought several acclaimed debuts at Festival Verdi in Parma, like Gilda next to Rigoletto interpreted by Leo Nucci, at Deutsche Oper Berlin as Lucia, at Vlaamse Opera in New Year's Eve Concert, at Teatro de la Maestranza in Sevilla (Gilda, once more next to Leo Nucci), in the role of Matilde in “Guillaume Tell” next to Juan Diego Florez interpreting Arnold in Lima, Giulietta in “I Capuleti e i Montecchi” in Reims, in the role of Lisinga in “Demetrio e Polibio” of Rossini in Neaples, and in the role of the protagonist in “Giovanna d’Arco” at Festival della Valle d’Itria in Martina Franca.

 In the 2013/14 season Ms Pratt could be heard in new productions of “Lucia di Lammermoor” at La Scala and in Amsterdam, as Amina in “La sonnambula” in Bari, Gilda in Padova, in the season opening of La Fenice as Inès in Meyerbeer's “L'Africaine”, as Musetta in “La Bohème” in Salerno, in her role debut as Violetta in “La Traviata” in Melbourne, as Zenobia in “Aureliano in Palmira” at the Pesaro Rossini Opera Festival as well as in recitals in Tokyo and Florence with Vincenzo Scalera.